 Inculturation and Evangelization

-You see, there is a fear which has grown up in our time that is currently stifling efforts at evangelization, and it is the fear of one’s culture, the culmination of human expression found at one point in time and place.
-But it isn’t just that we fear culture out there; strangely many fear the culture found in here; in the life and person God has called each of us to be.
-And this makes sense to a point.
-After all, we who have been raised in a culture of death speak the same language, eat the same food and dress in surprisingly similar ways as our cultural opponents.
-We are one of them, and this frightens many a good Catholic.
+There is a fear which has developed in our time and it stifles our efforts at evangelization.
+It is the fear of one’s culture – the culmination of human expression found at one point in time and place.
+But it isn’t just that we fear the culture out there; strangely, many of us fear the culture found within, in the life and person God has called each of us to be.

-This is why I suppose, many would prefer their Catholicism to look like 12th century Italy.
-This is why I suppose, many more keep talking about the good old days of the early Church, or the holy Roman Empire, or the years before the Second Vatican Council.
-In each time period suggested, the scandal, the immorality, the confusion and the challenges of my time are not present, and that sounds like something to celebrate.
+This is why, I suppose, many more keep talking about the good old days of the early Church, or the holy Roman Empire, or the years before the Second Vatican Council.

 The people of our time are looking for people just like themselves to show them a way decidedly unlike the ways they have known.
 They need to see their customs, their language, and their traditions being lived out in a radically different way than what they have experienced.
-Our fellow citizens and colleagues need to be able to look upon each of us and say, ‘there go I but with the grace of God.’
-But if we’re just going to abandon our robes and accents for something we have read in a history book, then we will be waiting a long time for their conversion.
+Our neighbours and colleagues need to be able to look upon each of us and say, ‘there I go, but with the grace of God!’